shiva233/Project-Hermes/README.md

 ## Design Constraints / Goals:

-- Size: Must be similar size/footprint to Steam Deck, ROG Allay or Switch (around 30cm x 11cm x 4cm)
+- Size: Must be similar size/footprint to Steam Deck, ROG Ally or Switch (around 30cm x 11cm x 4cm) ☑️
-- Price: Must be cheaper than a Switch Lite (since it can't actually run games natively and only stream its not reasonable for it to cost more than an actual console) therefore must cost less than **$260 CAD or $190 USD**
+- Price: Must be cheaper than a Switch Lite (since it can't actually run games natively and only stream its not reasonable for it to cost more than an actual console) therefore must cost less than **$260 CAD or $190 USD** ☑️
-- Power: Battery Powered, chargable via USB-C while in use (aiming for around 2-3 hours)
+- Power: Battery Powered, chargable via USB-C while in use (aiming for around 2-3 hours) ☑️
-- Compute: Be able to run SteamLink at 720p 60hz
+- Compute: Be able to run SteamLink at 720p 60hz ☑️
-- Display: Atleast 7 inch, 720p 60hz, HDMI compatible
+- Display: Atleast 7 inch, 720p 60hz, HDMI compatible ☑️
-- Input: Via USB HID, same layout as an Xbox controller
+- Input: Via USB HID, same layout as an Xbox controller ☑️
-- Connectivity: Must be able to run off just WiFi
+- Connectivity: Must be able to run off just WiFi ☑️
 - Encolosure: Fully 3D Printed, no custom fabrication or CNC.
-Easily assembled with hand tools.
+Easily assembled with hand tools ☑️

 ## Anatomy of Project Hermes: